The Nuclear AMRC is a partner in a host of collaborative research and development projects, supported by UK and international funding programmes.

 - UltraMQL – a £1.35 million project led by machining specialist Kugel Rotary Services, and funded by Innovate UK through its Smart Grant programme, to develop an innovative lubrication system for environmentally-friendly machining.
 We are contributing our expertise in minimum quantity lubricant (MQL) techniques, and helping integrate the technologies developed by the partners into a working prototype.

 - AI6S – a collaboration to improve the efficiency of heat treatment for energy-intensive foundation industries such as glass and metal forming.
+We are leading work on process simulation and verification, to support the development of machine-learning models for process optimisation – download the case study.
 The two-year project is led by industrial software developer HyBird, with £1.4 million funding from UKRI through the Industrial Strategy Challenge Fund (ISCF).